scunning1975/Mixtape_tracks/README.md

 # Mixtape_tracks
-Files for the mixtape tracks class
+Files for the mixtape tracks class.
+These will include assignments, code, slides and some articles